 - Receding gums.
 Receding gums are quite common and can be attributed to a variety of factors, one of which is bone loss.
 Our teeth are connected to the jaw bone and if the jaw is losing bone, gums can recede.
 In studies of women, jaw bone loss has also been associated with lower bone mineral density in areas such as the vertebral bodies of the lumbar spine.
 The standard panoramic x-rays during your visits to the dentist can provide a well-informed dentist with an opportunity to screen you for bone loss.
 So ask your dentist to share any information and insight he or she may glean from your exam and x-rays regarding your bone health.

 - Weak and brittle fingernails.
 At the Center for Better Bones, I often observe that after women start a program for better bone health, their fingernails grow stronger and healthier right along with their bones.
 We always consider it a good sign when nail strength improves, and recent science suggests this nail-bone health observation is indeed valid.
-However, spending time in water, exposed to harsh chemicals, digging in the garden, or other work can be tough on your nails, so take these into consideration as you assess your own nails
+However, spending time in water, exposure to harsh cleaning chemicals, digging in the garden and/or other manual work, can be tough on your nails, so take these into consideration as you assess your own nails.

 - Cramps, muscle aches, and bone pain.
 As we get older, many of us accept aches and pains as a part of life, but these symptoms may indicate that your bones are in need of some support.
 Muscle and bone pain is an often overlooked, but well-documented symptom of severely inadequate vitamin D — an important bone builder.
 According to experts, vitamin D deficiency has reached alarming proportions, and researchers worldwide have been evaluating its association with muscle pain.
 Cramps are another symptom to pay attention to.
 There can be a number of mechanisms causing leg and foot cramps, but leg cramps that occur at night are often a signal that your calcium, magnesium, and/or potassium blood levels have dropped too low during the night, when you are not consuming food.
 If this situation were to persist over time, excessive bone loss could occur.
 At the Center for Better Bones, I recommend that women experiencing nocturnal calf and foot cramps take their calcium–magnesium supplements closer to bedtime.